 To start off the process the browser sends a request to the Controller.
-The controller then communicates with the model and exchanges data when that’s done, the View will send its final presentation to the Controller and the Controller will then display that data from the user to interact with
+The controller then communicates with the model and exchanges data when that’s done, the View will send its final presentation to the Controller and the Controller will then display that data from the user to interact with.